db-cs/C1-Curriculum/_units/u2/cli-tool.md

 Top-down design is where you break a larger problem down into (smaller) sub-problems, until the subproblems are directly solvable.
 A top-down design process can be represented by a structure diagram, you don't start coding until you have a solid idea of how you will break the problem down.

 For our project, our larger problem is how to initiate a problem.
-Let's look at a strugure digram for our app.
+Let's look at a structure diagram for our app.

 ![Top-Down Design for the Project](../images/topdown.jpg)